-09 | Duration of securing the necessary land - How long does it take to secure the necessary land for the installation of a windfarm?
+09 | Duration of securing the necessary land - How long does it take to secure the necessary land for the installation of a windfarm ?
+Duration of one to three years.

 10 | At what point during the implementation of a project is the process of securing the necessary land usually initiated, i.e. when will landowners be approached?